microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

 toc: true
 ---

-## For preparing your data to be used in Apps and Dashboards
+## What is a data workflow?
-You can set up automatic multistep processes to transform your data so that it can be of the right format when you access that data in an App or Dashboard.
+You can set up automated multistep processes to route and transform your data so it's ready to be consumed by an App or a Dashboard.
-Each step of the pipeline is managed by a Robot.
-Here are some available Robot actions.
+This is called a data workflow.
+The automated actions are managed by [Robots](../robot-guide), and the access to transformed data is granted with [Rules](../rules-guide).
+In this article we will describe the usual actions you can perform with Robots to get your data workflow ready.

 For an introduction to robots take a look at the [Robot Guide](../robot-guide)

-## Data lake Read
+## Read data from the data lake

+Your wokflow will usually start with reading data that was pushed to the data lake.
+This can be triggered automatically if your Robot was listening to a data stream recType, or periodically with a scheduled Robot.
+Below are code snippets to read data from the data lake.

 ### Read record triggering the Robot

 Read the record that triggers the Robot using lib.read to get the data and metadata: